Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Introduction

 \textbf{Causality.} One of the most influential causal frameworks is Pearl's structural causal models (SCMs), which provide a systematic approach to reasoning about causality and integrating it into machine learning~\cite{pearl_causality_2009}.
 This framework defines causality as the relationship between the variables where a change in one variable (\textit{the cause}) directly leads to a change in another variable (\textit{the effect}).
 It establishes a directional and often mechanistic link, distinguishing relationships arising from mere correlations.

 A key component of Pearl’s framework is the use of directed acyclic graphs (DAGs) and do-calculus, which offer a structured representation of causal dependencies and a formal method for performing causal inference.
-A causal DAG, denoted as $\mathcal{G} = (\mathbf{V},\mathcal{E})$, consists of a set of nodes $\mathbf{V}$ representing random variables and directed edges $\mathcal{E}$ encoding causal relationships among the variables.
+While important for causal reasoning, recent advances have proposed approximate methods for applying causality with partial causal graphs or discover implicit causal graphs from the data, making causal approaches more applicable in practice~\cite{kaddour2022causal,burgess2018understanding, kim2021counterfactual,russell2017worlds,ehyaeibridging,zuo2022counterfactual}.

 Unlike correlation-based approaches, causality provides a framework for disentangling the underlying mechanisms that drive observed phenomena, offering a deeper interpretation of data.
 Causal frameworks have been successfully applied to audit and mitigate fairness~\cite{kim2021counterfactual,kilbertus2017avoiding,loftus18} and to improve robustness~\cite{scholkopf2022causality}.
-The research about the connection between causality and privacy is still very limited, but some emerging studies show potential for applications~\cite{tschantz2020sok}.
+The research about the connection between causality and privacy is still very limited, but some emerging studies show potential for applications~\cite{tschantz2020sok, tople2020alleviating, binkyte2024causal}.
 Finally, explainability is one of the core features of causality and comes pre-packaged with the causal framework.
-Despite the promising applications of causality for individual requirements of trustworthy AI, the potential to use causality to reconcile individual requirements of trustworthy ML remains largely under-explored.
+Despite the promising applications of causality for individual requirements of trustworthy AI, the potential to use causality to reconcile multiple requirements of trustworthy ML remains largely under-explored.